rbredtech/consent-management-provider/README.md

 The `{HOST_URL}/v2/loader.js` script can be added as javascript bundle to your application.
 This will expose the `__tcfapi()` object on the window object providing access to consent information.

+The app needs to check `cmpStatus` and `consent` for the response of the `tcData` method.

+If `cmpStatus` is not set as `loaded` it means the consent check is currently not available on this device and cookieless tracking should be used.

+If `cmpStatus` is `loaded` consent checking is available.
+If `consent` for the pre defined vendor id is `undefined` then consent has not yet been set on this device and the app should show a banner asking for consent.
+There is two options to proceed.
+The app can either display its own banner and use `setConsent` method to set the consent result retrieved by banner.
+Or the app can use the `showBanner` and `handleKey` methods to use the included banner that will overlay over the app.

 Add the `loader.js` bundle to your application:

 ```html